Angiotensin-converting enzyme (ACE) inhibitors are medicines. They treat heart, blood vessel, and kidney problems.

 You may have a dry cough.
 This may go away after a while.
 It also may start after you have been taking the medicine for some time.
 Tell your provider if you develop a cough.
 Sometimes reducing your dose helps.
-But sometimes your doctor will switch you to a different medication.
-Do not lower your dose without talking with your doctor first.
+But sometimes, your provider will switch you to a different medicine.
+DO NOT lower your dose without talking with your provider first.

-You may feel dizzy or lightheaded when you start taking these medicines, or if your doctor increases your dose.
+You may feel dizzy or lightheaded when you start taking these medicines, or if your provider increases your dose.
 Standing up slowly from a chair or your bed may help.
-If you have a fainting spell, call your doctor right away.
+If you have a fainting spell, call your provider right away.

 Other side effects include: